jameslawler/jameslawler-blog/content/projects/archived/tv-tuner-commercials-detector/index.md

 ## Record stream

-The DirectX tool back in 2004 provided a GUI to be able to create a pipeline of filters from teh TV input to pass it through various filters.
+The DirectX tool back in 2004 provided a GUI to be able to create a pipeline of filters from the TV input to pass it through various filters.

 {% image "./directx-filter.png", "DirectX Filter" %}